dorfingerjonas/movie-theater-template/README.md

 use the appropriate http method (GET, POST, DELETE or PUT)

-the first param is a `JsonValue`, which can be either an JsonArray, JsonObject, ... .
+the first param is a `JsonValue`, which can be either a JsonArray, JsonObject, ...

 Implement an algorithm to support both, JsonArrays and JsonObjects, all other types can be ignored.
 The algorithm should be able to save single objects and all elements of an array to the database.

-In every case of an error or some unexpected stuff, return an status code of 400 (Bad Request)
+In every case of an error or some unexpected stuff, return a status code of 400 (Bad Request)

-make sure to parse the fields of the json object to java objects
+make sure to parse the fields of the JSON object to java objects

 if the show object is created, return a Response with status code 201 (Created) and an absolute uri path with the id, to find the show by its id

 ### Endpoint 2: Find Show by its id